AIMEE MANDALA

 It seems like you came out of nowhere and decided to start showing work.
 What led you to making that decision?

 I absolutely came out of nowhere!
-I did a few drawings towards the end of last year, and then January 1st just decided, fuck it.
+Not too long ago I did a few drawings and just decided, fuck it.
 I like this.
 I am going to do this.
-To me that meant spending time making art, but also starting to apply to open calls at art galleries.
+To me that meant spending time making art but also starting to apply to open calls at art galleries.
 Having my work on a gallery wall next to other artists was a way of getting outside of my comfort zone, pushing myself to grow creatively and allowing myself to see and be seen as an artist.

 Your work has incredible detail.
 Did you go to school for art, or is this just a superpower?